Cookbook

 wmXPlug = persp.wm[0] # array element by logical index

-bgColorRXPlug = perspShape.backgroundColorR # compound child
+bgColorRXPlug = persp.backgroundColorR # compound child

-bgColorGXPlug = perspShape.backgroundColor.child(1) # compound child
+bgColorGXPlug = persp.backgroundColor.child(1) # compound child

-bgColorGXPlug = perspShape.backgroundColor['backgroundColorB'] # compound child
+bgColorGXPlug = persp.backgroundColor['backgroundColorB'] # compound child

 Get & Set Plug Value